-As the summer heat fades away, Japan prepares for the beautiful autumn season, also known as the kōyō festival.
+As the summer heat fades away, Japan prepares for the beautiful autumn, also known as the kōyō festival.
 This season brings a magical transformation to the country's landscape, as leaves change their colour to hues of yellow, orange, and red, painting Japan in a warm and cosy ambiance.

 The kōyō festival is not just about admiring the breathtaking scenery; it is also an essential part of Japanese culture, and locals celebrate it in various ways.
 From enjoying a relaxing hot spring bath to indulging in traditional autumnal cuisine, the kōyō festival has something for everyone.